Beginners To Advanced Guide To Building A Private Blog Network

 I personally recommend you have a minimum of 2-3 pages and 2-3 posts.
 The more the better.

-This process is called PBN Padding, you are effectively adding content to the website to hide it’s real use which is for link building.
+This process is called PBN Padding, you are effectively adding content to the website to hide the fact that it’s only setup for link building.

-The first step to creating the content is deciding on an author.
+The first step to creating the content is deciding on an author persona.
 Who is behind this blog?

-This gives you consistency in the writing style on a single blog, but mixes them up a bit across all the blogs.
+This gives you consistency in the writing style on a single blog, but mixes them up across all the blogs.

 One blog may be written by a backpacker sharing their experiences and travels, another by an association sharing industry news and best practices.